chucey/IBM-Data-Science-Repoitory/README.md

 After training the models, a testing data set was used to determine which model was the best classifer.
 The evaluation metrics used were: jaccard score, f1 score and LogLoss Score.

-Feel free to read the jupyter notebook for more details/
+Feel free to read the jupyter notebook for more details.